+- d. overlanding, including:

+- i. trucked in fills,

+- ii. large fills,

+- iii. stored fills,

+- e. permanent bridge construction,

+- f. bridge structural repair.

+- g. regional manager approved tributary development projects.

+- 2. The cost information contained in Appendix VIII is to be used in conjunction with the Detailed Engineering Estimates for Coast Stumpage Appaisal February 1, 2001 and as amended to September 1, 2002.

+- 3. Where the cost estimate of road development project requires a non-tabular cost estimate, the district manager shall be advised by the licensee of project details prior to the commencement of construction.
+This notice is required to facilitate a current cost review of the project for later consideration in an appraisal.

-- Regional manager approved development projects require notification by the licensee to the regional manager.
-Sufficient lead time will be determined on a project by project basis. - 5.
-The road development project cost estimate will be based on the data that is required by the regional manager and the equipment and labour rates as specified in Appendix I. Where a piece of equipment required to complete the project is not included in Appendix I then the equipment rate may be obtained from the 2007 2008 Equipment Rental Rate Guide 'The Blue Book'.
+- 4. The road development project cost estimate will be based on the data that is required by the regional manager and the equipment and labour rates as specified in Appendix I. Where a piece of equipment required to complete the project is not included in Appendix I then the equipment rate may be obtained from the 2007 2008 Equipment Rental Rate Guide 'The Blue Book'.
 Where a required piece of equipment is in neither Appendix I nor the 'Blue Book', approval for any other rate must be obtained from the regional manager for use in the project cost estimate.
-All equipment rates are assumed to be for a 3 year old machine using the July 1, 2007 cost base. - 6.
-Where the cost of a project is the subject of a contract entered into after arms-length competitive bids have been made for the contract, the cost of completing that project may be used as the development project cost estimate where that is authorized by the regional manager.
+All equipment rates are assumed to be for a 3 year old machine using the July 1, 2007 cost base.

+- 5. Where the cost of a project is the subject of a contract entered into after arms-length competitive bids have been made for the contract, the cost of completing that project may be used as the development project cost estimate where that is authorized by the regional manager.